Water supply and sanitation in Guyana: Water supply

 Many households have access to several sources of water supply - such as rainwater harvesting, public supply and bottled water - balancing the availability and quality of the various sources.
-Overall, 94% of the population have access to improved water sources, however Region 9 is considerably worse; only 42% in this region get drinking water from an improved source.
+Overall, 94% of the population, as of 2015, had access to improved water sources, however Region 9 is considerably worse; only 42% in this region get drinking water from an improved source.
 Regions 1, 7, and 8 also have relatively low percentages using improved sources, with 81% for Region 1 and 65% for Regions 7 and 8.

 Between 2002 and 2012, the number of households with piped water increased, however in that time, bottled water as the primary household drinking water increased from 7.9% to 33%.
 This indicates some doubt regarding the quality of the pipe-borne water.